Nathan G. Moore House: Fire and second Wright design

 In the early morning of December 23, 1922, an electrical fire destroyed the third floor and caused significant damage to the lower floors of the Nathan G. Moore House.
 At the time, Wright was engaged in the construction of several projects in California, but he accepted Moore's request to design the reconstruction and appointed Charles E. White, Jr. as local coordinator.
 Within a year the house was again ready to be occupied.

 While Wright took this opportunity to completely redesign the house, he retained the essence of the Tudor style.
 The foundations as well as most of the first floor walls and south porch were retained.
 A slate roof and masonry chimneys were rebuilt in almost identical form to the originals, but Wright chose to leave out the second floor walls.
 The new roof sat directly on the first floor, thus making the entire structure significantly shorter.
 The pitched roof of the previous porch was traded for a second floor terrace with two open lightwells to the porch below.

 This second house was more imbued with integral ornament than the first.
 A simple, first floor bay window in the east elevation was exchanged for one with a Gothic motif.
 Each side featured paired lancet windows and a facing of intricately adorned terracotta.
 While half-timbering was limited to the peaks of three gables, the remaining surfaces were replaced by banding of terracotta and heavily carved, geometrically patterned wood.
 In these details, Wright not only drew inspiration from English Tudor, but also from Mayan architecture and the elaborate, organic style of Louis Sullivan.
 The result showed similarities to other Wright designs of the period, including Midway Gardens (1913), the Imperial Hotel (1915–23), the Hollyhock House (1917–1921), and the four textile block houses (1923).
 The stables and garden house, which both survived the fire and retained original detailing, serve as a comparison between the styles of the earlier and later designs.

 1946 to present

 On August 16, 1946, Nathan Moore died; his house and property were left to Mary Hills.
 The Hills did not keep the estate, but instead sold it the following June to Milton J. and Mary Summerville.
 During the transaction, the Hills retained the southern 40 feet of land to expand their own narrow lot.
 The home's most recent owner was Robert Dugal, who opened the house for seasonal public tours.
 However, these tours ceased operation in 2001 due to the progression of his Friedreich's ataxia disease.
 Mr Dugal died in 2020.

+In popular culture

+The Nathan G. Moore House was featured in season four of the Chicago-based American TV series The Bear, in episode five, "Replicants."